B.A. (International Studies) with Honors, summa cum laude; American University

 - Email: email@example.com

 Prior to teaching, Professor Wasilczuk litigated all stages of misdemeanor and felony cases and juvenile delinquency proceedings at the Defender Association of Philadelphia.
-She has also worked with International Justice Mission in Nairobi, Kenya, Open Society Justice Initiative, and the Metropolitan Defender of Nashville & Davidson County.
+She has also served as a fellow with the International Legal Foundation in Myanmar and Tunisia where she mentored and trained local public defenders.

 Professor Wasilczuk holds a BA in International Studies with Honors, summa cum laude, from American University and a JD from New York University School of Law, where she earned the Leonard J. Schreier Memorial Prize in Ethics.
-She is licensed to practice law in Pennsylvania.
+She is licensed to practice law in Louisiana, the U.S. Court for Middle District of Louisiana, the U.S. Court for the Eastern District of Louisiana, the U.S. Court of Appeals for the Fifth Circuit, and Pennsylvania.